lajkika/cookinsanity/about.md

 permalink: /about/
 ---

 Hello, I'm Karina.
-I have a slightly insane diet for health reasons.
+I have a slightly insane diet.
 On this website, I share recipes I've adapted and my adventures making them.

 A few years ago, I was diagnosed with [MS][].
 After researching, particularly after reading the [Overcoming Multiple Sclerosis][] book, I changed my diet